Buyers agent standing in front of house for sale.

 Share:

 From house hunting to closing, the home buying process may not always be entirely straightforward.
-So, whether you’re a first-time home buyer or looking to find your forever home, having someone on your side to help you navigate the ins and outs of buying a home can be beneficial – and the best person for this job is a buyer’s agent.
+Whether you’re a first-time home buyer or looking to find your forever home, a buyer’s agent to help you navigate the ins and outs of buying a home can help.

-Let’s take a closer look at what a buyer’s agent is, the work they do and how to determine if you should work with one.
+Let’s take a closer look at what a buyer’s agent is, what they do and how to decide if you should work with one.

 What Is A Buyer’s Agent?

-Buyer’s agents are legally obligated to protect the best interests of their client, so they should exhaust every effort to find homes for you to view, submit offers to listing agents and negotiate the most favorable purchase contracts.
+Buyer’s agents are legally obligated to protect their client's best interests.
+They should exhaust every effort to find homes for you to view, submit offers to listing agents and negotiate the most favorable purchase contracts.

 Exclusive Vs. Dual Representation